patcg-individual-drafts/private-aggregation-api/README.md

 recovering from an exhausted budget may be possible but need further exploration, e.g. allowing a site to clear its data to reset its budget.

-We initially plan to enforce a per-origin budget that resets daily; that is, we will bound the contributions that any origin can make to a histogram each day.
+We plan to enforce a per-[site](https://web.dev/same-site-same-origin/#site) budget that resets every 10 minutes; that is, we will bound the contributions that any site can make to a histogram over any 10 minute window.
+As a backstop to limit worst-case leakage, we plan a separate, looser per-site bound that resets daily, limiting the daily L<sub>1</sub> norm to 2<sup>20</sup>
+= 1 048 576.

-This origin will match the origin of the execution environment, i.e. the reporting origin, no matter which top-level sites are involved.
+This site will match the site of the execution environment, i.e. the site of the reporting origin, no matter which top-level sites are involved.
 For the earlier [example](#examples), this would correspond to the `runAdAuction()` caller within `reportResult()` and the interest group owner within